Knowledge base

 This guide explains how to order, link or remove a dedicated IP from a website.

-Manage dedicated IPs on a hosting plan
+Manage dedicated IPs on hosting

 To do this: